Delhi High Court: Judicial Intervention in Arbitration Limited to Illegal Awards

 The parties sought compensation for unpaid dues, damages for idling manpower and machinery, and lost profits from the rescinded contract.
 The matter went to arbitration, resulting in an award favouring Defendant.
 Petitioner filed a petition under Section 34 of the Act to set aside the award, which was dismissed.

-Subsequently, Petitioner filed the present appeal under Section 37 of the Act.
+Subsequently, Petitioner filed the present appeal under Section 37 of the Act, raising questions on the scope of judicial intervention in arbitration.

 Issues before the Delhi High Court: